micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-39-rashi_en.md

 ### passuk 6
 <b>He did not concern himself with anything about him.</b> [Meaning:] he paid no attention to anything.
 <b>Except for the bread.</b> A reference to his wife, but expressed euphemistically.
-<b>Yoseif was well-built.</b> Once he perceived himself as a ruler he began to eat, drink and curl his hair.
+<b>Yossef was well-built.</b> Once he perceived himself as a ruler he began to eat, drink and curl his hair.
 God said: “Your father is in mourning and you curl your hair!
 I will provoke the bear against you.”
 Immediately:

 ### passuk 7
 <b>His master’s wife cast her eyes, etc.</b> Whenever אַחַר is used it means immediately after.